mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Sword Worlds, with their generally negative outlook on all things Imperial, particularly so.
-The fact that Joyeuse has been awarded an explicit Amber rating leads Imperial wags to describe the world as ‘especially particularly Amber’.
+The fact that Joyeuse has been awarded an explicit Amber rating leads Imperial wags to describe the world as 'especially particularly Amber'.
 Imperial travellers are advised to avoid Joyeuse altogether.

 ###### GRAM A895957 B B

-Located on what is now known as the ‘Gram Arm’ of the Sword Worlds section of the Spinward Main, Gram is a moderate sized world with a dense, tainted atmosphere and about 50% coverage of seas.
+Located on what is now known as the 'Gram Arm' of the Sword Worlds section of the Spinward Main, Gram is a moderate sized world with a dense, tainted atmosphere and about 50% coverage of seas.
 The world is remarkable in that this 50/50 coverage is almost